 In Nigeria, the EIA is a statutory requirement for all categories of Petroleum exploration and Production (E&P) projects as well as some non-oil and gas projects.
-It is made mandatory by various legislations, which includes the Petroleum Act of process requires a multidisciplinary The EIA approach.
-It involves consultants of various specializations (experts in terrestrial. aguatic, aerial systems etc), community geologic stakeholders (traditional rulers, elders, youths, non-governmental organizations etc).
-(NGOs) and regulatory bodies (e.g. Federal Ministry of Environment, State Ministries of Environment, Local Governments, Federal government Agencies and when oil and gas is involved the Department of Petroleum Resources)
+It is made mandatory by various legislations, which includes the Petroleum Act of 1969 and the EIA Act No. 86, of 1992.
+Environmental Impact Assessment covers three components, namely ecological, social and health environmental impact assessment.

+EIA process requires a multidisciplinary The approach.
+It involves consultants of various specializations (experts in terrestrial, aquatic. aerial systems etc), geologic community stakeholders (traditional rulers, elders, youths, non-governmental organizations women etc), (NGOs) and regulatory bodies (e.g. Federal Ministry of Environment, State Ministries of Environment, Local Governments, Federal government Agencies and when oil and gas is involved the Department of Petroleum Resources)